Take Your Learning to the Next Level! See More Content Like This On The New Version Of Perxeive.

 Binary options differ from other options in that they have a fixed payout depending on whether one or more barriers are either triggerd or not triggered.
 In this guide we will look very briefly at the two most common forms of binary option, the single barrier one touch and the double barrier double no touch.

 The one touch comes from the family of barrier products known as digitals.
-One touches are usually incorporated into structures, and rarely trade in their own right.
-The exception to this is when exotic option market makers trade one touches in the interbank market to adjust the risk profile of barrier option portfolios.
+One touches can be incorporated into structures or traded in their own right.
+Barrier option market makers also trade one touches in the interbank market to adjust the risk profile of portfolios.

 A one touch differs from other barrier options in that it does not give the buyer the right to buy or sell a currency at a particular rate.
-A one touch has a fixed payout amount in a pre-specified currency if a pre-specified rate is traded in the market during global trading hours from the time at which a trade is executed, until the expiration time on the expiration date of the one touch.
+A one touch has a fixed payout amount in a pre-specified currency that is conditional on a pre-specified rate trading in the market during global trading hours from the time at which a trade is executed, until the expiration time on the expiration date of the one touch.
 The buyer of a one touch receives the payout amount at expiration if the barrier is triggered.
+One touch options can also be known as one-touch options.

 The double no touch, also known as a range binary, first came to prominence in 1994, after a previously volatile USD vs Europe market started to range trade for a few months.
 For the first time it became possible to take a short volatility position with a well-defined worst case downside.